mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 mender-artifact modify artifact.mender --server-uri "$MENDER_SERVER_URL" --tenant-token "$MENDER_TENANT_TOKEN"
 ```

 !!!
-The `--tenant-token` parameter is only needed for multi-tenant Mender servers like Hosted Mender.
-In Hosted Mender you can find it under [My organization](https://hosted.mender.io/ui/?target=_blank#/settings/my-organization).
+The `--tenant-token` parameter is only needed for multi-tenant Mender servers like Mender Professional.
+In Mender Professional you can find it under [My organization](https://hosted.mender.io/ui/?target=_blank#/settings/my-organization).

-If you are using a self-signed certificate for the Mender server (not needed for Hosted Mender), you can
+If you are using a self-signed certificate for the Mender server (not needed for Mender Professional), you can
 include it in the Artifact using the `--server-cert` parameter:

 ```bash